Bayon-idris/ml-from-scratch/README.md

 # ML From Scratch

-A collection of machine learning and deep learning models implemented from scratch using NumPy.
+A collection of machine learning and deep learning models implemented from scratch using NumPy, with a focus on understanding the mathematics, algorithms, and training mechanisms behind modern AI systems.

-## Project Philosophy
+## Project Purpose

-The goal of this repository is not to achieve state-of-the-art performance or extensively tune hyperparameters.
+The goal of this repository is not to achieve state-of-the-art performance or build production-ready models.

-Instead, the objective is to understand and implement machine learning and deep learning algorithms from scratch using NumPy, while progressively exploring different neural network architectures on the same classification problem.
+Instead, the objective is to understand how machine learning and deep learning algorithms work internally by implementing them from scratch using NumPy.

-By keeping the task relatively consistent across notebooks, it becomes easier to observe how each model behaves, understand its strengths and limitations, and learn the underlying mathematical concepts behind modern deep learning.
+Each notebook focuses on the core mathematical concepts behind modern AI systems, including:

+- Forward propagation
+- Backpropagation
+- Gradient descent
+- Loss functions
+- Parameter optimization
+- Neural network architectures
+- And much more

+This repository documents my learning journey from simple linear models to more advanced deep learning architectures.

+---

 ## Project Progress